michiakig/sicp/README.markdown

 exercise 4.35.
 Is he correct?
 (Hint: Consider the number of possibilities that must be explored.)

-**Exercise 4.38.** Modify the multiple-dwelling procedure to omit the requirement that Smith and Fletcher do not live on adjacent floors.
+X **Exercise 4.38.** Modify the multiple-dwelling procedure to omit the requirement that Smith and Fletcher do not live on adjacent floors.
 How many solutions are there to this modified puzzle?